 A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your prescription drugs covered under the Part D benefit included in your plan.
-For more information on asking for coverage decisions about your Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+For more

-Method Coverage Decisions for Part D Prescription Drugs - Contact Information CALL 1-844-796-6811 Calls to this number are free.
-From October 1 to March 31, you can call us 7 days a week from 8 a.m. to 8 p.m.
-From April 1 to September 30, you can call us Monday through Friday from 8 a.m. to 8 p.m.
-A messaging system is used after hours, weekends and on federal holidays. ТТҮ 711 Calls to this number are free.
-From October 1 to March 31, you can call us 7 days a week from 8 a.m. to 8 p.m.
-From April 1 to September 30, you can call us Monday through Friday from 8 a.m. to 8 p.m.
-A messaging system is used after hours, weekends and on federal holidays.
-FAX 1-877-941-0480 WRITE Attn: Medicare Part D Prior Authorization Department P.O.
-Box 419069 Rancho Cordova, CA 95741 WEBSITE allwell.superiorhealthplan.com
+Method Coverage Decisions for Part D Prescription Drugs - Contact Information CALL 1-833-444-9088 Calls to this number are free.
+Between October 1 and March 31, representatives are available Monday-Sunday, 8 a.m. to 8 p.m.
+Between April 1 and September 30, representatives are available Monday-Friday, 8 a.m. to 8 p.m. ТТҮ 711Calls to this number are free.Between October 1 and March 31, representatives are availableMonday-Sunday, 8 a.m. to 8 p.m.
+Between April 1 and September 30, representatives are available Monday-Friday, 8 a.m. to 8 p.m.
+FAX 1-866-388-1767 WRITE Wellcare Health Plans Pharmacy - Coverage Determinations P.O.
+Box 31397 Tampa, FL 33631-3397 WEBSITE www.wellcare.com/medicare